WHO WAS SAINT PATRICK?

 The Legend of the Shamrock

 While in Ireland, Patrick followed God’s leading and “drove out the snakes” (snake is symbolic of Satan).
-The Legend of the Shamrock, which is often connected with the driving out of snakes, refers to the 3-leaf clover, which Patrick apparently used to represent the 3 persons of the Holy Trinity.
+The Legend of the Shamrock, which is often connected with the driving out of snakes, refers to the 3-leaf clover, which Patrick used to represent the 3 persons of the Holy Trinity.
 The “driving out of snakes” and the “the shamrock” are often connected in stories.

 It is not clear how Patrick died, but many sources say he died around 461 AD.